 The "Net Scheduled" values shown in Table 9-18 include dynamic schedules.
 Dynamic schedules are commonly used for scheduling generation from one another balancing authority area to another.
 As defined by NERC, a dynamic schedule is a telemetered reading or value from such a generating unit that is updated in real time and used as a schedule in the AGC/ACE equation of the BA to which it is scheduled.
 The hourly integrated values of dynamic schedules are treated as a schedule for interchange accounting purposes.
-Table 9-1 through Table 9-6 represent block scheduled transactions, submitted through the Enhanced Energy Scheduling (EES) application and tagged through table 9-18 does not match the interchange values shown in Table 9-18 through Table 9-6.
+Table 9-1 through Table 9-6 represent block scheduled transactions, submitted through the Enhanced Energy Scheduling (EES) application and tagged through the NERC e-tag process only.
+As a result, the net interchange in Table 9-18 does not match the interchange values shown in Table 9-1 through Table 9-6.